Contents of this page:

 Despite the dangerous security situation throughout the country, UNICEF is working to help children and their families in Sudan.
 Working closely with partners on the ground, we are striving to get to even hard-to-reach regions and provide vital aid.

-- provide 5.9 million people with safe drinking water;
+- supplied more than 15 million people with safe drinking water